konigio/konigio.github.io/_posts/2015-02-05-Change-Sets.md

 </div>

-As you can see in *Example 2*, traditional ChangeSets tend to be extremely verbose and not very readable because they rely on instances of `rdf:Statement` to express the additions and removals.
-The Konig ChangeSet Vocabulary includes terms that allow you to express the additions and removals using graphs.
+As you can see in *Example 2*, traditional ChangeSets tend to be extremely verbose and not very readable because they rely on instances of `rdf:Statement` to express additions and removals.
+The Konig ChangeSet Vocabulary includes terms that allow you to express additions and removals using graphs.
 In JSON-LD, this style of describing a `ChangeSet` is arguably more natural.